Close

 Is April a Good Time to Visit Scotland?

-The shorter answer is YES.
-Many people come to visit Scotland in the summer months of June, July, and August, but April is also a fantastic time of year to come visit for a multitude of reasons.
-Here are our top 7:
+The short answer is YES.
+Many people visit Scotland in the summer months of June, July, and August, but April is also a fantastic time of year to holiday in Scotland for a multitude of reasons.

 1. April is the Driest Month in Scotland